Sounds & Calls

+What does a sambar deer sound like?
 Sambar often make loud alarm calls when they sense danger.
 These calls vary somewhat from a deep booming ‘pooking’ sound to higher-pitched variations, perhaps depending on the sex and size of the individual.
 Alarm barks are often accompanied by foot stamping.
 Rutting stags have been recorded making occasional bellowing sounds although this species is much less vocal than other large deer species during the rut.

-Listen to Sambar Deer calls
+Listen to Sambar Deer Sounds

 Sambar Deer (Rusa unicolor) in Huai Kha Khaeng Wildlife Sanctuary, Thailand.
 This individual has the ‘sore spot’ on the lower neck which is unique to this deer species.
 It is thought that this area of the neck exudes a fluid during rutting season and causes this phenomena.